 Effective September 1, 2013, a late/erroneous reporting fee will be assessed each month where there is a failure to provide the required data usage reports for 3 or more months.
+A report is not considered to have been provided if the report is clearly incomplete or inaccurate, such as a report that fails to report all data products or a report for which the reporting party did not make a good faith effort to assure the accuracy of data usage and entitlements.
 The fees will be \$2,500 per month for Network A and \$2,500 per month for Network B.